mvais/HockeyScoresExtension/src/notes.md

 # TODO
- - Handle case when there are no NHL games for a given a day
  - Handle case when logo not available (default to NHL Logo)
  - Improve error handling on date picker
  - Add start time, current time, period, etc.